 Fresh Start was funded £3,000 by Sir Robert McAlpine through ActionFunder last year.
 That funding was enough to get 50 previously homeless people established in their new tenancies.

 Fresh Start is now seeking £3,000 to fund basic, nutritious food supplies for their Community Pantry.
 The Pantry runs on a membership model that offers beneficiaries the chance to budget well and eat well long term, providing a sustainable solution to food poverty in North Edinburgh.

 An easy way for your business to support community action

 ActionFunder is a company-to-community giving platform that makes it easy for businesses to support people at risk during this cost of living crisis.
 You can find, fund, and follow community action in three easy steps.

-- Then select and fund projects that you want to support.
-You can manage the whole application process through your dashboard.
+- Choose which projects to fund and approve them through your ActionFunder dashboard.
 Then monitor updates, stories, and impact data from the projects you’ve funded.
 And celebrate the results!

 Companies that use ActionFunder cut the time and cost of local giving by 75%.
 It’s a great way to help people quickly during the cost of living crisis.

-If your business wants to make a difference, get started today.
+If your business wants to make a difference, book your no-obligation demo of ActionFunder today.